acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 ![](/assets/scrshots/atom-win.png)

-You'll notice that my file icons in the Tree View probably look much nicer than yours.
+You'll notice that the file icons in my Tree View probably look much nicer than yours.
-It's not only that their nice --- it's helpful to be able to tell file types apart at a glance.
+It's not only that they're nice --- it's helpful to be able to tell file types apart at a glance.
 We'll fix that now, installing two packages (that I consider) essential:

 - [File Icons](https://atom.io/packages/file-icons)